-Switching Gears, from early-season to mid-season at Pyramid
+Switching from early-season to mid-season at Pyramid | how should anglers adapt?

-Jan 7, 2017 | FISHING REPORT, Pyramid Lake, Reno Fly Shop, Technique
+Jan 7, 2017 | Fishing Report, Pyramid Lake, Reno Fly Shop News, Technique

 Here at Pyramid Lake we are transitioning from early season to the middle season.
 This time of year, is truly an amazing time to go fly fishing out at Pyramid Lake.
 Freezing hands, reels, guides, extreme cold, and driving winds can make it very difficult, but if you are looking to catch the biggest cutthroat of your life this is the time of year to do so.
 The reason this time of year is so great for catching HUGE LCT is veiled in water temps and fish metabolism.